PODCASTS

 Karan

 So connectors are, as the word suggests, they are there to help you connect to us.
-So SearchStax Studio provides an index and a search service, but you need to send your data to it.
+So SearchStax Site Search provides an index and a search service, but you need to send your data to it.
 Because an index can only be created on data.
 And that’s where the connectors come in.
-So if you’re using a CMS like Sitecore, or Drupal, then you can utilize our connectors to connect to Studio and use those to send data to Studio.
-And then also those connectors allow you to get data back from Studio, and then use it however you want to use them.
+So, if you’re using a CMS like Sitecore, or Drupal, then you can utilize our connectors to connect to Site Search and use those to send data to Site Search.
+And then also those connectors allow you to get data back from Site Search, and then use it however you want to use them.
 And you can utilize the APIs directly and get the data from there.
-Or you can build your own layer using the connectors and use the data coming in from Studio to surface up on your website.
-So that’s where connectors come in to help communicate with SearchStax Studio.
+Or you can build your own layer using the connectors and use the data coming in from Site Search to surface up on your website.
+So that’s where connectors come in to help communicate with SearchStax Site Search.

 Jae